perama-v/perama-v.github.io/docs/cairo/account_abstraction_test.md

 a number for your account.
 This example could be expanded to include a different account model, e.g., a `MultiSig.cairo` account that handles signatures from multiple parties.
-The application contract could already be deployed and would handle this new contract as it would this simple singl owner `Account.cairo`.
+The application contract could already be deployed and would handle this new contract as it would this simple single owner `Account.cairo`.
 For an account is an abstract concept from the perspective of the application.

 ## Framework execution